vakhovakho88/reactNative/4_project_restaurant.md

 - it is done with navigation
 - We can pass second argument to our navgation. it is javascript object.
 - but it isnot in props it is in navigation and we call it from there

+BLOG app
+- a lot of about CRUD (Create, Read, Update, Delete) again create new project
+>npx expo-cli init blog

+1. Install React Navigation

+npm install react-navigation

+2. Install Dependencies

+expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view

+3. Install React Navigation Stack

+npm install react-navigation-stack @react-native-community/masked-view

+4. Start the app and clear cache with npm start -c

+Create  Blog post provider

+Context syste helps us to move information from parent to child hierarchies without to write much code.
+In Props it is easy to setup but much code to write.

+hooks are functions they add an additional functionality to our functional components